Experimenting in the Dark

 What do you see in a wrinkle?

 In those earliest years, what was I trying to capture with my camera and with the needle of a batik pen?
 What was I running away from; or running towards?
 It is almost by mistake that this has become my life path now, for there was a time, that I rejected all this somewhere inside.
-Often I ponder the gifts that are shared with me, they seem to reach me backwards, I have to wait to make sense of them.
+Often I ponder the gifts that are shared with me, they seem to reach me backwards; I have to wait to make sense of them.
 I came from a humble small town in the middle of English flatlands.
-Confused by such seeming simplicity of life, suspended between my peers ambitions ... or lack of it.
+Confused by such seeming simplicity of life, suspended somewhere between my peers ambitions, or absence of.
 Yet despite being told I had a gift, for a time I tossed it into the wind

 The depths of simplicity